 - Real estate agent to sell once you’re complete

-I’ll end this portion on availability.
-IF you are going to buy, fix & flip there will be a big time commitment on your part if you ant to have success.
-No more sitting around after work watching Dancing With The Stars or the Lions every Sunday.
+Let’s finish this portion on availability.
+If you are going to buy, fix & flip there will be a big time commitment on your part if you ant to have success.
+No more sitting around after work binging on Netflix or the Lions every Sunday.
 There are a lot of moving parts and you’re the captain of the ship so you’ll need to be there to keep it on course.